My pedagogy of teaching social justice through the moving body has derived from wide-ranging experiences of human-powered travel.

 Expeditionary Learning

 These traits of teaching— collaborative learning, place-based study, and cultivating a community of practice, all are part of an expeditionary learning approach.
 I aim to create the environment for students to have a direct encounter with material.
 On a wilderness expedition, this takes place through the route planning and means of travel.
-Online learning poses excellent opportunities for pursuing this model in a remote way.
+Online learning poses opportunities for pursuing aspects of this model in a remote way.
 As on an expedition, I begin by giving overview of the terrain and providing exemplars for how to move through it.
-As the course progresses, I move into a position of coaching, providing thoughtful, personalized feedback.
+As the course progresses, I move into a position of accompaniment.
 I then impel students towards formative experiences of independent learning.
 I have shaped the conditions of the expedition, but the course of the journey emerges from what students create together.